RAVIGANESHMBHAT/ReactJS-Learnings/README.md

 ## Portals

 #### It provides a way to render children into a DOM node that exists outside the DOM Hierarchy of the parent component.
 In index.html we have, <div id="root"></div> and in index.js we have, ReactDOM.render(<App />, document.getElementById('root'));.
 In this case every single React component falls under the root element.
 The current commit has the implementation of adding a component outside the root.

+## Error Boundary

+#### Two lifecycle methods are, static getDerivedStateFromError(error) and componentDidCatch(error, info)
+#### Error Boundary is a class component that implements either one or both of the lifecycle methods getDerivedStateFromError or componentDidCatch.
+#### getDerivedStateFromError -> used to render a fallback UI after an error is thrown
+#### componentDidCatch -> used to log the error information
+#### Note: Inside event handlers like 'onClick', we cannot use Error Handlers rather we must go with try-catch